In July 2017, Gartner released its report- Hype Cycle of Emerging Technologies which mirrored the blast of intrigue in the Serverless technologies.

 #1.
 Microsoft Azure Functions: Developed by Microsoft, this is an event-driven, compute-on-demand experience that extends the existing Azure application platform with capabilities to implement code triggered by events occurring in Azure or third-party services as well as on-premises systems.

 #6.
-Docker: This is an open platform for developers to build, ship and run distributed applications.
+Docker: Docker is an open platform for developers to build, ship and run distributed applications.
 It provides CaaS which are lightweight by design and perfect for enabling microservices application development.
 You can use this to containerize the functions, then run them on-demand on a Docker Swarm.

 #12.
-OpenFaaS: This enables you to pack anything as a serverless function- from Node.js to Golang to Sharp, event binaries like ffmpeg.
+OpenFaaS: This let you to pack anything as a serverless function- from Node.js to Golang to Sharp, event binaries like ffmpeg.
 These are known for being a developer first, operational simplicity and community-centric.

 #14.
 Fission: This is a leading open-source FaaS serverless framework for Kubernetes.
 Fission focuses on developer productivity and high performance.
 It is built by Platform9 and many contributors in the Kubernetes community.

 #15.
 Spotinist Functions: A fully managed serverless compute platform built to reduce compute and networking costs and application latency by leveraging cloud vendors’ excess compute capacity and network rates via the ‘Serverless’ FaaS paradigm.

 #16.
 Twillio Functions: These are serverless environments which enable developers to quickly and easily create production-grade, event-driven Twilio applications.
 These functions will replace your need to find the hosting or stand up a server or any other HTTP based responses for Twilio application.

 #17.
 Syncano: It’s a platform through which you can configure sockets, which are configurations connected to Syncano services, and build serverless applications.
 It provides a dashboard and SDKs to define data schema.
 The company is believed to be the most mature in the serverless landscape.